Toma400/Nimfire/readme.md

     (https://github.com/treeform/pixie/tree/523b364fcaa288d23ecb3f34c795da97d3637117#text)
     + look at textspans, as they would be neat both for Nimfire & MarXDown (https://github.com/treeform/pixie/tree/523b364fcaa288d23ecb3f34c795da97d3637117#text-spans)
+    + text could not have default size or customised one, but one adjusting to Rect (or make two variants, one with auto-Rect and one with auto-size, with opposite one being customisable)

   - resize image
   - jpg & svg & bmp formats supported?